akoenig/gulp-object-starter/README.md

 ```shell
 npm install
 ```
-Once all dependencies are installed properly, you can run one of the following Tasks and/or configure your projects settings in the `Build/Config.js` file.
+Once all dependencies are installed properly, copy the example `PackageConfig.js` into your package root, and adjust the paths settings.
+Afterwards pass the config in the `Gulptfile.js` to the `build.addPackages()` method.

 ### Tasks
 **ToDo**